EvilFreelancer/bookeo-api-php/README.md

 ## Laravel framework support

-Resova API client is optimized for usage as normal Laravel package, all functional is available via `\ResovaApi` facade, for access to client object you need instead:
+Bookeo API client is optimized for usage as normal Laravel package, all functional is available via `\BookeoApi` facade, for access to client object you need instead:

 ```php